libra/website/website/README.md

 ## Publishing

-The site is hosted on GitHub pages, via the `gh-pages` branch of the `website' [GitHub repo](https://github.com/libra/website).
+The site is hosted on GitHub pages, via the `gh-pages` branch of the `website` [GitHub repo](https://github.com/libra/website).

 The website is automatically built and published from CircleCI - see the